The cost of buying your home

 When you have found a home you like, it is a condition of many mortgages that a mortgage valuation is carried out before you can buy it.
 This will assess the value of the property, in order to establish how much they are willing to lend you.
 This is completed for the lender and may not necessarily be shared with you, the buyer.

-There are other surveys available to you as a buyer, which are able to tell you about the condition of the property before purchasing it and identify any problems that the property may have.
+There are other surveys available to you as a buyer, which will tell you about the condition of the property before purchasing it and identify any problems that the property may have.
 The cost of a survey is, again, very subjective to each individual property.
-They will typically range from around £250 -£1000, but some properties may require a building survey, specific defect reports etc. To find out more about property surveys and how we can help, click here
+They will typically range from around £250 -£1000, but some properties may require a building survey, specific defect reports etc.

 Adviser Fees